 Application of the Global Atlas

-The Atlas itself currently consists of more than a thousand datasets that are used in in initial screening of areas, whereupon further assessment of the area can most likely be of significance.
-(Global Atlas, 2015a) These datasets are cover the whole world, so these initial screening studies can be conducted across the entire globe.
+The Atlas itself currently consists of more than a thousand datasets that are used in the initial screening of areas, whereupon further assessment of the area can most likely be of significance.
+(Global Atlas, 2015a) These datasets cover the whole world, so initial screening studies can be conducted across the entire globe.
 In addition to the GIS tools, the Global Atlas offers prospection tools.
-In terms of the Global Atlas, this means that once a good location is found, the data (usually covering the energy situation) can be used in conjunction with the fed-in tariffs or other relevant in order to get an economic feasibility study and preliminary financial outcome.
+In terms of the Global Atlas, this means that once a good location is found, the data (usually covering the energy situation) can be used in conjunction with the fed-in tariffs or other relevant information in order to get an economic feasibility study and preliminary financial outcome.
 Furthermore, these tools allow the user to compare different spots to each other across multiple criteria, including financial outcome, policy discrepancy, or simply raw solar production.
 This variety of tools enables the user to find the most suitable areas.
 The only thing that is missing is the actual ground measuring, which is needed to get the bankable data for projects that are financed by a bank or another financial institution; (P. Kenol, interview, August 6th, 2015).
 The Global Atlas at the moment only contains non-bankable data.
-Since data that can be used in order to apply for financing or funds are only allowed when there is an on-site measurement available, the Global Atlas is only a first-screening tool.
+Since data that is used in order to apply for financing or funds is only allowed when there is an on-site measurement available, the Global Atlas is only a first-screening tool.

 Open Geospatial Consortium

 Moreover, the Global Atlas is a member of the Open Geospatial Consortium (OGC, 2014).
 The Open Geospatial Consortium (OGC) comprises 518 companies, government agencies and universities and is an international industry consortium with the goal of developing a publicly available, standard interface for GIS information (OGC, 2015a).
 In order to develop an international standard as well as to promote geospatial interoperability, the consortium established the OGC standards.
-Being a member of the OGC is another step toward the mission of the Global Atlas; it allows the Global Atlas to provide an open standard, which better integrates new maps into their database as well as furthers the use of their information specialized systems.
+Being a member of the OGC is another step towards the mission of the Global Atlas in that it allows the Global Atlas to provide an open standard, which better integrates new maps into their database as well as furthers the use of their information specialized systems.

 This chapter was able to show the system and capabilities of the Global Atlas.
 Based on a Geographic Information System, the Global Atlas allows the user to find the optimal location for building an energy plant.
 Additional tools, such as an economic feasibility tool, catalyzes further the use of the data that the Global Atlas provides.
 Another way that opens up the usage of the Global Atlas is its membership with the Open Geospatial Consortium, which, through open standards, connects the Global Atlas, with the system of renewable energy on a set standard basis.